Reinforcement Learning from Compiler

 Schema Contracts

-lanser schema bundle --out bundle.schema.json
+lanser schema export --out schemas/

-Bundle Envelope (with process reward)
+Bundle Envelope (with RLCSF process reward)

 {